-Being a volunteer for Fix the Web is a valuable way to contribute your time and make a difference.
-It is simple, on-line, in your own time and may teach you useful things!
+Being a volunteer for Fix the Web is a valuable way to contribute your time and make a difference to the quality of disabled people's digital experiences.

 Understanding Web Accessibility Issues